seancdavis/seancdavis-com/www/src/posts/2022-09-06-mdx-benefits-challenges-uses-alternatives.md

 ---

-Like many tools, MDX suits some projects perfectly well, while it isn't a great fit for other projects.
-Regardless, it is undeniable that it is a cool piece of technology that pushed us forward.
+Like many tools, MDX suits a greay many projects perfectly well, while it isn't a great fit for other projects.
+Regardless, it is difficult to deny that MDX has moved the content editing experience for developers forward.

 Choose what's right for you today, but understand the debt that you may be digging for yourself.
 And let's use this conversation to work toward the next generation of content editing for developers.